Describing Functions and Phase Response Curves of Excitable Systems: Event describing functions

 \subsection{Predicting ring network oscillations}

-A straightforward application of the eDF is in predicting network oscillation existence and period: A ring network of $N$ excitable systems permits a rhythm with period $T$ if the relative phases of its components sum to $1$.
+A straightforward application of the eDF is in predicting network oscillation existence and period: A ring network of $N$ excitable nodes permits a rhythm with period $T$ if the relative phases of its components sum to $1$, i.e.

 where the relative phase of excitable system $i$ at input period $T$ is represented by $\varphi_i(T)$.
-If we assume a homogeneous ring network, the eDFs in Figure~\ref{fig:df:edf_network} enable simple graphical predictions of stable oscillation.
-For instance, we find that the inhibitory eDF curve has an intersection at $\varphi_i(T_N) = 0.5$, which leads to the conclusion that there exists a stable two-node ring network oscillation (at the period of intersection).
-This inhibitory-inhibitory interconnection corresponds to the half-center oscillator (HCO), which is a fundamental motif in neuroscience and biology, known for its robust rhythmic behavior.
+In the case of homogeneous nodes in the ring network, the eDFs in Figure~\ref{fig:df:edf_network} enable simple graphical predictions of network oscillation period.
+For instance, we find that the inhibitory eDF curve has an intersection at $\varphi_i(T_N) = 0.5$, which indicates the existence of a stable two-node ring network oscillation at the period of intersection.
+This recurrent connection of two inhibitory nodes corresponds to the half-center oscillator (HCO), which is a fundamental motif in neuroscience and biology, known for its robust rhythmic behavior.
+The excitatory eDF, however, does not intersect the value $0.5$, and thus two-node ring network oscillations cannot exist, although other stable networks may be found for larger rings.\\